Colby junior wins 100-meter hurdles national title at Division III championship meet

-LA CROSSE, Wis. — Colby College junior Sophie Stokes Cerkvenik (Britt, Minn.) ran the race of her life at the right time and she is now a national champion.
+LA CROSSE, Wisconsin — Colby College junior Sophie Stokes Cerkvenik (Britt, Minnesota) ran the race of her life at the right time and she is now a national champion.

 Stokes Cerkvenik ran a blazing 14.06 to win the 100-meter hurdles at the NCAA Division III Women’s Outdoor Track and Field Championships on Saturday at the University of Wisconsin at La Crosse.